stencila/encoda/src/codecs/dmagic/README.md

 ```
 ````

-Use `hidden` to execute Bash code that you do not want the viewer to see.
+Use `noexec` to display but not execute Bash code.
+Use `hidden` to execute Bash code that you want to execute but do not want to display in the demo.

 The generated script can be run using various options: